Nicaragua frees 222 political prisoners and sends them to the US: who are they?

 Related topics

-The director of Amnesty International for the Americas, Erika Guevara Rosas, reported on her Twitter account that that organization received confirmation from several families about the release of these people deprived of liberty.
+The director of Amnesty International for the Americas, Erika Guevara Rosas, reported on her Twitter account that that organization received confirmation from several families regarding the release of these people deprived of liberty.
 “They have been sent into exile,” wrote Guevara Rosas.

 (Of interest: Nicaraguan regime condemns family of political exile for conspiracy)